CityStGeorges/your-first-sketch-TahmidKamaly/README.md

 ## Overview

 The **Smart Daily Water Intake Tracker** is an Android application designed to help users maintain healthy hydration habits by tracking daily water consumption.
 The app offers intelligent reminders, weather and activity-based recommendations, and an easy-to-use interface for logging intake.
-It integrates modern Android development tools, including Jetpack Compose, Room Database, Google Fit API, OpenWeather API, and Firebase.
+It integrates modern Android development tools, including Jetpack Compose, Room Database, Healthconnect API, OpenWeather API, and Firebase.

 ## Features